GWBasic/soft_matrix/Documentation/How soft_matrix works.md

 Soft Matrix works by calculating many Fourier Transforms over the entirety of a recording.
 When a Fourier Transform is calculated for both the right and left channels:

-- The differences in amplitude between the right and left channels is used to steer the sound right - to - left at playback.
+- The differences in [amplitude (loudness)](https://en.wikipedia.org/wiki/Amplitude) between the right and left channels is used to steer the sound right - to - left at playback.
-- The differences in phase between the right and left channels is used to steer the sound front - to - back at playback.
+- The differences in [phase](https://en.wikipedia.org/wiki/Phase_(waves)#Phase_shift) between the right and left channels is used to steer the sound front - to - back at playback.

 ## Sound Placement and Panning: Default Matrix